Yoshitatsu Yasuda

-Yoshitatsu Yasuda (March 1, 1898 - January 2, 1943) was a Japanese naval officer.
+Yoshitatsu Yasuda (安田義達) was a Japanese naval officer.
 He was known as an authority on amphibious warfare, alongside Tada Minoru, and is remembered as a representative figure of the Japanese Navy.
 He posthumously received a promotion of two ranks to Vice Admiral during the Pacific War.

 Early life

 Born in Fukuyama City, Hiroshima Prefecture, he graduated from Hiroshima High Normal School Attached Middle School and completed the 46th term of the Naval Academy in 1918 (Taisho 7).
 He ranked 66th out of 124.
 His classmate, Yamamoto Chikao, described Yasuda as "a resolute and open-hearted man, a lovable hero with a youthful spirit."

 Expert in land warfare

 Japanese Navy Land Force deployed during the February 26 Incident.
 Yasuda participated as a staff officer.

 After completing the advanced course at the Naval Gunnery School, he served as the leader of various squads on the battleships Hiei and Mutsu.
 He later became a student in the specialized course at the Gunnery School and was dispatched to the Imperial Japanese Army Infantry School.
 Graduates of the specialized course at the Gunnery School were a rarity, with only seven becoming experts in land warfare by 1942 (17th year of Showa).
 Yasuda was one of the first to achieve this.

 In 1930 (5th year of Showa), he was promoted to Navy Lieutenant Commander.
 During his time as a Lieutenant Commander, he served as a Gunnery School instructor for nearly six years.
 He also served as a staff officer for the Special Naval Landing Forces in Shanghai, and as the commander of the 1st Special Naval Landing Forces in the Second Sino-Japanese War.
 He later became the staff officer for the 1st Combined Special Naval Landing Forces, establishing himself as an authority on land warfare within the Navy.
 He also served as the Executive Officer of the cruiser Tone.

 During the February 26 Incident, he became a staff officer for the Navy Ministry's defense and was dispatched from the Yokosuka Naval District to Tokyo on the same day of the incident.
 In 1940 (15th year of Showa), he was promoted to Navy Captain.
 During this time, he earned the nickname "Colonel Yasuda".
 He was later appointed as the headmaster of the Kannonzaki Gunnery School, which was established to provide education in land warfare and anti-aircraft artillery for the Navy.
 This school introduced the first specialized courses for land warfare in the Imperial Japanese Navy.
 He later assumed the position of Commander of the 5th Special Naval Landing Forces at the Yokosuka Naval District, just as the Pacific War began.